Norway–Sweden relations: Diaspora

-Both countries are full members of the Council of Europe and the Nordic Council.
 There are around 44,773 Swedes living in Norway and 41,062 Norwegians living in Sweden.

 International border

 Crossing the border between Sweden and Norway is relatively simple.
 No passport is required due to the Nordic Passport Union and there are no physical border obstructions.
 However, since Norway is not part of the European Union customs controls can be made if traveling by car to prohibit smuggling.
 Foreign citizens requiring visa to either state are not allowed to cross the border legally without applying for visa again.
 There are no restrictions on non-felon Swedish and Norwegian people's rights to live in the neighbouring country.